frankshearar/Home/Package-Immutability.md

 The [package signing blog post](https://blog.nuget.org/20170914/NuGet-Package-Signing.html) calls out several key design principles - this spec focuses on **Package Immutability**.

 ## Issue
-The discussion around this spec is tracked here - Package Immutability [#5917](https://github.com/NuGet/Home/issues/5889)
+The discussion around this spec is tracked here - Package Immutability [#5917](https://github.com/NuGet/Home/issues/5917)

 ## Need for Package Immutability
 To guarantee the integrity of a package, the package contents must not change from the time it was authored and signed to when a developer consumes it i.e. the package contents must be immutable, this includes the `nuspec`.
-Editing the package metadata results in changes to the nuspec, invalidating existing signatures.
+Editing the package metadata results in changes to the `nuspec`, invalidating existing signatures.
 Thus, editing package metadata violates the key design principle - Package Immutability.

 ## Solution
 On NuGet.org, there are two ways you can edit the package metadata -
-* verify stage of the package upload workflow
+* _Verify_ stage of the package upload workflow
-* edit package button on a published package
+* _Edit package_ button on a published package

 To adhere to the design principle of package immutability, the the ability to edit package metadata will be phased out.

-For signed packages, the package cannot be edited on NuGet.org.

-For unsigned packages, we have a phased approach:
+We have a phased approach:

 ### Warning banners on package metadata edit pages
-These banners will call out the recommendation of now editing a package after it has been authored and point to a readme link that explains the reasoning for this recommendation.
+The users will be able to edit package metadata but will see a banner which calls out our recommendation of not editing a package after it has been authored and point to a _Read More_ link that explains the reasoning for this recommendation.

+Note - If you upload a signed package today, the package metadata cannot be edited on NuGet.org i.e. readonly verify package page, and no edit option for published packages.

+### Readonly verify package page, and no edit option for published packages
+* Once the package signing feature goes live, the _Verify_ package step of the package upload workflow on NuGet.org will be made readonly.
+The page is merely to validate the information is accurate.
+If not, the user must cancel the upload operation, make the edits in the nuspec, and upload the package created using the updated nuspec.
+* For published packages, the _edit_ button will be removed from the package page on NuGet.org.